 There was a clock on the start finish line but I didn't fancy the mental arithmetic to work out my laps.
-There was another board that scrolled the competitors names order and laps to go or completed (not sure) I only looked at it once.
+There was another electronic board that scrolled the competitors names, order and laps to go or completed (not sure).
+I only looked at it once.
 I was aware that I'd covered 5200 a little faster than 3 weeks ago, and was later told I'd gone through 5000 in 16:25 which was motoring considering all the factors.

 Edit; I actually went through 5000m in 16;16.

-Inevitably in the second half I started to tier and slowed down.
+Inevitably in the second half I started to tire and slowed down.
 I think I went through the first 6km in 3:15 average and the last 4km in 3:25 average.

 I was happy with 33:15, which ranks 11th all-time M55, though getting the bell in 32:00 and realizing back in 2011, Keith Bateman would have lapped me on his way to the WR 31:51 was a sobering thought.